precious-uwhubetine-web/.github/profile/README.md

-##

 HTML
 - Global: Visible on multiple pages (Same as component)
 - Page
 - Component: Visible on multiple pages (Same as Global)

 CSS
-- Global: Used on multiple pages and components
+- Global: Used on multiple pages and/or in multiple components
 - Page: Per page styling
 - Component: Per component styling

 JS
-- Global: Used on multiple pages and components
+- Global: Used on multiple pages and/or in multiple components
 - Page
 - Component